groovy-tutorial/groovy-tutorial/manuscript/03/03_95_ObjectOperators.md

 	}

 In my `Person` example I'm not really using the full benefits of object-oriented programming that we can leverage in Groovy - primarily because we're yet to get up to that.
-However, trust me when I say that class hierarchies and interfaces give us a handy way to build up a family tree of classes and that we can use `instanceof` to check if the object instance has a legacy that helps us achieve an outcome.
+However, trust me when I say that class hierarchies and interfaces give us a handy way to build up a family tree of classes and that we can use `instanceof` or `in` to check if the object instance has a legacy that helps us achieve an outcome.
 For example, the `Integer` and `Float` classes are a subclass (child) of the `Number` class.

 I> ## Meanwhile, under the sea
 I>It's a bit like the [Linnaean taxonomy](http://en.wikipedia.org/wiki/Linnaean_taxonomy): `assert octopus instanceof Mollusc` and `slug instanceof Mollusc`.
 Check out the [Encyclopedia of Life](http://eol.org/pages/2195/overview) to learn more about molluscs - those little guys are really cool.

 In the example below I set up an `add` method that adds two numbers (handy!).
-Before I try to add those two numbers I use `instanceof` to make sure they're actually Numbers.
+Before I try to add those two numbers I use `in` to make sure they're actually Numbers.
 If they aren't, I throw an exception at you.

 	def add(num1, num2) {
-	    if (num1 instanceof Number && num2 instanceof Number) {
+	    if (num1 in Number && num2 in Number) {
 	        return num1 + num2
 	    }
 	    throw new IllegalArgumentException('Parameters must be Numbers')